Con Altura: Background

 In May 2018, Colombian singer J Balvin released his fifth studio album Vibras (2018).
 The album included a collaboration with Rosalía called "Brillo", which reached the 19th position on the Spanish singles chart.
 In September 2018, Rosalía stayed a couple days in Miami due to her performance at the Ziff Ballet Opera House to celebrate her five Latin Grammy nominations.
 The singer told at a press conference in Argentina that the song was born there.
-The song includes a talked sample of Dominican influencer Mariachi Budda, which Rosalía eventually found on the Internet spontaneously and had coined and registered the phrase "Con altura".
+The song includes a talked sample of Dominican influencer Mariachi Budda, which Rosalía eventually found on the Internet spontaneously and had coined and registered the phrase "Con Altura".

 At the end of 2018, Rosalía began to work on her third studio album, which was set to be released in mid-2021.
 By that time, she also began to announce the first dates of her debut world tour named El Mal Querer Tour.
 In December 2018, a snippet of the music video was posted by Balvin's team on their Instagram stories; the videos were deleted almost instantly.
 In March 2019, rumors began circulating about Rosalía performing new (un)released song(s) on her tour.
 Those rumors were confirmed by Rosalía herself when she finally announced the song's release on 27 March 2019 through a social media post.
 As well as Rosalía and J Balvin, the songwriters are Frank Dukes, Teo Halm, Alejandro Ramírez and el Guincho.

 Critical reception

 After its release, the song was received well by critics.
 Pitchfork named Rosalía's new single "a lighthearted mix of boastful tropes meant to be playful.
 It's a high-flying trifle of a song whose video and title show both artists at the top of their game".
-Rolling Stone had this to say about the song: "it's a modern take in reference to Spanish flamenco songs inspired by Afro-Caribbean sounds; ever the champion of cross-cultural experimentation, Rosalía has ultimately described it as her personal homage to classic reggaeton."
+Rolling Stone stated: "it's a modern take in reference to Spanish flamenco songs inspired by Afro-Caribbean sounds; ever the champion of cross-cultural experimentation, Rosalía has ultimately described it as her personal homage to classic reggaeton."